Skip to main content

 Acknowledgment: This work is part of the collaboration agreement between Sharjah Archaeology Authority and Global Digital Heritage for the digitization of the Cultural Heritage of the Emirate of Sharjah (United Arab Emirates).
 We want to publicly thank the vision and determined drive of Dr. Sabah Abboud Jasim and H.E.
 Eisa Yousif.
 We also want to show our gratitude to all the SAA staff.

-Lower Wadi al Hilo Petroglyph No LV14, Sharjah
+Lower Wadi al Hilo Petroglyph LV15, Sharjah

-Still under investigation.
-Lower Wadi al Hilo No LV14, Sharjah.
+Ibex and other motifs.
+Still under investigation.Lower Wadi al Hilo LV15, Sharjah.
 Located in a lower wadi side valley filled with petroglyphs.
-Wadi Helo (Arabic: وادي حلو, literally ‘Sweet wadi’) is a seasonal watercourse located in the ...
+Wadi Helo (Arabic: وادي حلو, literally ‘Sweet wadi’) is a seasonal watercourse located ...
 Read More

-Natural Version with Paint.
-Petroglyph G3 Khatm Al Melaha, Kalba, Sharjah.
-Abstract design and an animal.
-Neolithic or earlier.
-These are common motifs in southern Arabia, Oman, and the UAE.
-[Fossati 2019 Messages from the ...
+Natural Version, Petroglyph V11 Khatm Al Melaha, Kalba, Sharjah.
+Human foot and a wild ass.
+Likely Neolithic or earlier.
+[Fossati 2019 Messages from the Past: Rock Art of the Al-Hajar Mountains (Oman)].Khatm Al Melaha is ...
 Read More